-Hold the SET key to edit the current User Value while viewing the User Value in the main menu.
-The display of the User Value will change from view mode to edit mode after 2 seconds if access has been enabled in calibration.
-Once in edit mode the Set indicator will illuminate and the User Value is changed in exactly the same way as in calibration set mode.
+The batch preset can only be set while the instrument is in the non-operational state, i.e. batch is complete or has been stopped and reset.
+Hold the SET key to display the current preset value while viewing the total variable.
+The display of the preset will change from view mode to edit mode after 2 seconds if access has been enabled in calibration.
+Once in edit mode the Set indicator will illuminate and the preset value can be changed in the same way as in calibration set mode, see Changing Numeric Settings on page 25.
+The SET key is used to exit edit mode.